 Sections 218.405(4) and 218.412 permit the Board to promulgate rules as may be needed to administer the Trust Fund.
 The Board has adopted such rules at Chapter 19-7, Florida Administrative Code.
 Most of these rules were adopted in 1982, with substantial revisions adopted by rule in 2002 and 2010.
-The Investment Policy Statement (IPS) is also incorporated into SBA Rules.
-The current Investment Policy Statement for the Fund was approved by the SBA Trustees on August 22, 2023.
-No changes were made to Chapter 19-7, Florida Administrative Code during the review period.
+The Investment Policy Statement (IPS) is also incorporated, by reference, into SBA Rules.
+The current Investment Policy Statement for the Fund was approved by the SBA Trustees on June 12, 2024.
+No changes were made to Chapter 19-7, Florida Administrative Code or the IPS during the review period.